-In Metadrive, folders are the main component.
-Administrators have to configure a folder in order to organize and manage documents properly and also help contributors and users to work optimally.
+In Metadrive, Google Drive folders and / or Team Drives are the organizational units.
+This means, administrators can configure them in order to organize and manage documents properly and also help contributors and users to work optimally.

 Quota: Quota bytes used